confluentinc/examples/clients/docs/java.rst

 Kafka Streams
 ~~~~~~~~~~~~~

 #.
-Run the Kafka Streams application, passing in arguments for:
+Run the |kstreams| application, passing in arguments for:

    - the local file with configuration parameters to connect to your Kafka
      cluster